smartcontractkit/documentation/src/pages/chainlink-nodes/resources/run-an-ethereum-client.md

 ## Geth

-You can use the [Geth client](https://geth.ethereum.org/docs/) for the Goerli testnet and the Ethereum Mainnet.
+You can use the [Geth client](https://geth.ethereum.org/docs/) for the Sepolia testnet and the Ethereum Mainnet.
 See the [Geth Documentation](https://geth.ethereum.org/docs/interface/peer-to-peer/) for a list of supported networks.

 Download the latest version: